 You can use the Globus Web App to create your flow.
 Login to the Globus Web App (app.globus.org).
 Open the Flows page from the navigation menu, select the Deploy a Flow tab, and then select the Deploy Flow button.

 Fill out the form and select the Deploy Flow button.

 Alternatively, you can create your flow from the Globus CLI using the command:

 $ globus flows create "FLOW_TITLE" FLOW_DEFINITION_FILE –-input-schema INPUT_SCHEMA_FILE

-FLOW_DEFINITION_FILE is the name of the file containing the
+FLOW_TITLE is the name of the flow,

-INPUT_SCHEMA_FILE is the file containing the
+INPUT_SCHEMA_FILE is the file containing the flow's input schema,

-FLOW_TITLE is the name of the flow.
+FLOW_DEFINITION_FILE is the name of the file containing the flow definition.

 Using the command below, you may update an existing flow's definition and